This is the multi-page printable view of this section. Click here to print.

 Code block.
 Node Exporter download command

-The latest version of Node Exporter can be found at Node Exporter > Releases > Lastest, and a specific version of Node Exporter can be found at Node Exporter > Releases.
+The latest Node Exporter version can be found at Node Exporter > Releases > Latest, and specific versions are available at Node Exporter > Releases.

-1. Install the downloaded Node Exporter and grant permission to the executable file.
+2. Install the downloaded Node Exporter and set permissions on the executable.

 Color mode